remkolems/masimo-datacapture/README.md

 `masimo-datacapture`
 =======
 This is a basic program to capture data from Masimo Brand Pulse Oximeter and store the data in an influx database.
-(ToDo) Furthermore, data is populated in a Home-Assistant instance via a MQTT gateway for additional functionalities.

 # Masimo Rad-8
 See https://www.masimo.com/products/continuous/rad8/